 At the time of writing, the methodology for producing EPCs for existing dwellings is RDSAP 10.

-This methodology assumes the area of a door is 1.85m2 in area and there is no option to alter this.
+This methodology assumes the area of a door is 1.85m2 and there is no option to alter this.

 Due in part to this, a pair of French doors is counted as two doors in an assessment.